Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Works Cited, Built from Containers

-The core template looks like this:
+The core template is:

 Author.
 Title of Source.
 Title of Container, other contributors, version, number, publisher, publication date, location.